 1. The installation of an 8-footwide concrete bicycle path, constructed on the right of way between the existing Citystreet trees and the west edge of the road.
 The plan would feature a dashed yellow line down the middle to encourage two-way traffic.
 A 2-foot wide green space would remain between the new path and the existing street.
 The Board discussed landscaping alternatives to grass, however, no decision was made.
 Each driveway approach would need to be reconstructed from the existing City sidewalk to th west curb i order to accommodate the new bike path.
 (The City sidewalk would remain as is.)

 2.The existing street would generally be left as is, except that a white line would be painted at 8 feet off the west curb, encouraging parking for southbound traffic.
 The existing street will get the white line noted, but also a double yellow line will be added to help clarify two through travel lanes moved to the east side of the street.
 The current restriction banning overnight parking from 2 a.m. to 6a.m. would be removed to encourage use of this area by adjacent residents.

 3. Curb extensions (bumpouts) would be installed at each intersection on the west side of the street in the area of the parking lane, to reduce the width of the street in these areas, thereby improving pedestrian safety at each crosswalk.

 If you have any questions, you may contact Jim Surhigh at the email address above, or at 248-530-1839.

 Multi-Modal Transportation Plan

 The City's Multi-Modal Transportation Plan will be used to improve and expand opportunities for pedestrians, bicycles and transit users to respond to the growing demand for alternative forms of travel and to promote safe and comfortable transportation options.
-Find out more at http://greenwaycollab.com/Projects/Birmingham/BMMTP.html.
+Find out more at https://greenwaycollab.com/projects/birmingham-multi-modal-transportation-plan/.
 Download the plan here, in addition to the Network Map and Downtown Map.